 I would also like to direct you to this article from Vox, titled The Myth of Self-Control, that debunks some of the most pervasive myths of self-discipline and willpower.
 Using science and psychology to go even deeper than I was able to do so here, they drive home the point that self-discipline alone will never lead one to success and fulfillment.
 I highly recommend it.

 I wish you and yours the most wonderful holiday season, whichever holiday you celebrate this time of year.
 I appreciate your readership and support and I would love to have the honor of serving you and your community through my public and private workshops and other coaching and consulting services in the coming year.
-Please consider giving yourself or someone you care about the gift of transformation by registering yourself or them in our upcoming workshop retreat scheduled for Feb.
-9-10, 2017 at Serenbe.

 Have a great week!
 May you Boldly Declare, Courageously Pursue, and Abundantly Achieve the Extraordinary!
 I would love to hear about your victories and/or challenges.
 Please leave your comments below or send me an email at firstname.lastname@example.org.